 - They find it difficult maintaining friendships.

-- It is hard for them to understand simple skills, for example, taking turns in performing a particular project or task.
+- It is challenging for them to understand simple skills, for example, taking turns in performing a particular task.

 - They are poor in mathematics and find it hard to solve mathematical problems.